136 Search for the Deer Tower Trail

 Deer Tower Trail?

-Less than a quarter mile further towards Nail is another old road off to the left, this one even less used than the last and is covered in grass.
+Under a quarter mile further toward Nail is another old road off to the left, this one even less used than the last and is covered in grass.
 We get out and have a look around, the ‘road’ does continue down the hill then left and down some more.
 Some maps show this road continuing over half a mile down to where the base of Home Valley Bluff possibly could be accessed.
 Once again, I just don’t know so we head back up to the truck.
+This whole area along the highway above the bluffs may be private property and off limits.
+I think either of these old roads could be hiked to gain access to the base of Home Bluff, if you have any information on Home Bluff or Deer Tower Trail, I would love to hear from you.
+We drive back east to Highway 7 then north.

 Fabulous views from the highway down into beautiful pastoral Big Creek valley.